 GOLETA, CA – In Goleta, Scott Bayliss is at the other end of the business cycle.
-He is opening Sharkey’s Woodfired Mexican Grill in the Hollister Village on Monday.
+He is opening Sharky’s Woodfired Mexican Grill in the Hollister Village on Monday.

-The company runs dozens of restaurants in California and Bayliss, a franchisee, also owns a Sharkey’s in the San Fernando Valley.
+The company runs dozens of restaurants in California and Bayliss, a franchisee, also owns a Sharky’s in the San Fernando Valley.

 The fast-casual restaurant offers ordering at the counter and full table staff bring out the food.
 There’s also a community table, outdoor patio area and a TV at the bar.

 Sharky’s prides itself on the quality of its “clean food,” and it uses mostly organic ingredients.

 Bayliss also serves wild-caught sustainable fish, and “Power Plates,” a paleo-diet-like dish heavy on protein.